jwklong/omega-engine/.github/ISSUE_TEMPLATE/idea.md

 ---
 name: Idea
-about: content for the next update
+about: Features that could be added.
-title: 'Feature request:'
+title: 'Feature request: '
-labels: feature, not reviewed
+labels: minor
 assignees: jwklong

 ---